diego-noah/agent/Paper/research/research-proposal.md

 This enhancement aligns with your reinforcement learning loop and allows agents to **self-optimize over time** without relying solely on external training updates.
 It also increases the robustness of the system in **zero-shot or low-data scenarios**, such as previously unseen vulnerability patterns.

+### 5.9 Benchmarking, Reproducibility, and OpenAudit Integration

+To ensure the **reproducibility** and **benchmarkability** of our agentic AI framework, we integrate with and extend **OpenAuditBenchmark (Rahman et al., 2025)**, a recently proposed open-source dataset for smart contract vulnerability detection, prioritization, and patch suggestion.
+OpenAuditBenchmark addresses the fragmentation in prior evaluation efforts by curating a large-scale, annotated dataset of:

+- Vulnerable Solidity contracts and corresponding patches,
+- Categorized weaknesses aligned with the SWC registry,
+- Ground truth severity labels derived from real exploit consequences,
+- Patch success indicators (e.g., static validation, test case pass/fail, runtime deployability).

+#### Integration Plan

+- **Evaluation Standardization**: We adopt OpenAudit’s test sets and evaluation protocols (e.g., precision@k, F1, patch success rate) to compare agent performance against prior work (e.g., AuditGPT, Smartify).
+- **Fine-Tuning Dataset**: Use OpenAudit’s paired (vulnerable, patched) contracts to further fine-tune our LLM agents, especially for patch generation and scoring calibration.
+- **Agent Performance Logging**: Incorporate a module that logs detection/patch decisions alongside OpenAudit’s ground truth, allowing fine-grained error analysis and failure attribution.
+- **Contribution Loop**: Our framework will generate new vulnerability-patch pairs and submit validated outputs to the OpenAudit repository, fostering **continual dataset growth** for the research community.

+#### Reproducibility Enhancements

+- Full experiment code, hyperparameters, prompt configurations, and agent orchestration policies will be versioned and open-sourced under a permissive license.
+- Docker-based environment packaging ensures results can be replicated on different systems.

+By aligning our evaluation pipeline with a **community-driven benchmark** and emphasizing open science, this framework goes beyond performance gains—it **enables fair comparison, future extension, and real-world adoption** of agentic auditing tools.

 ## 6. Expected Outcomes